Insurance and Risk Management -2022

 When does an "Informed Consent" form need to be completed by the student?

-The "Informed Consent" form is essentially the same as the "Academic Field Trip Waiver of Liability and Hold Harmless" form but is often modified to address the specific hazards and potential injuries associated with a particular activity.
+The "Informed Consent" form is essentially the same as the "CSU Liability Waiver-General" form but is often modified to address the specific hazards and potential injuries associated with a particular activity.
 The "Informed Consent" form, also often called just a "Release", should be used for activities for all volunteers.
-Informed consent means that the person who signs the form accepts, understands and assumes the risks inherent with the activity and agrees not to sue the University.
+Informed consent means that the person who signs the form accepts, understands, and assumes the risks inherent in the activity and agrees not to sue the University.

 Is a student driving his/her personal private vehicle to a field trip site location required to pass the Defensive Driver Course?